vladamihaesei/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Vlad Amihaesei is a PhD student of Geoscience Doctoral School at the Alexandru Ioan Cuza University.
-He works at the National Meteorological Administration, Departement of Climatology, Bucharest Romania.
-His research interests include climate variability, cryosphere-atmosphere interactions and climate change adaptation.
+I am a PhD student of Geoscience Doctoral School at the Alexandru Ioan Cuza University.
+I also work at the National Meteorological Administration, Departement of Climatology, Bucharest Romania.
+My research interests include climate variability, cryosphere-atmosphere interactions and climate change adaptation.